๐Ÿšฒ Siem Reap Countryside Cycling: My Honest Review & Tips

 The Uniqueness Score is based on how rare and memorable an experience is.

-• Biking tours pass through traditional Cambodian villages where visitors can observe and interact with local life to better understand Khmer history.
+• The biking path passes through traditional Cambodian villages where visitors can observe and interact with local life to better understand Khmer history.

 • The expansive rice farm paddies and red-colored dirt roads made for captivating and serene landscapes.